GDXN/MangaCMS/README.md

 Note: All paths **MUST** be absolute.
 Some of the threading somewhere is eating the environment information.
 Rather then try to track down where in the complex dependency system the environment variables are being modified, it's easier to just use absolute paths.
 (Note: this means that paths like `~/blah` will also not work.
 You have to specify `/home/{username}/blah`).

- - `pickedDir`  = This is where files on any "picked" list will go, for the scrapers that support that (I hope to remove this in the near future, there are simpler ways to achieve what I want)
- - `newDir`     = For scrapers that support downloading entire manga based on some trigger functionality, the downloaded files will go here (MN = MangaNew)
+ - `pickedDir`  = Directories in this folder are preferentially used, and if a download goes in this directory, it is highlighted in the web interface.
- - `baseDir`    = This is where the bulk manga downloads go.
+ - `baseDir`    = This is where the bulk manga downloads go, if a folder is not found in the "picked" directory..

  - `fufuDir`    = Where Fufufuu.net files go
  - `djMoeDir`   = And DoujinMoe files